zilliztech/doc_en/infini/install_infini_bi.md

 ## Enter information for MegaWise

-After login, enter information and click **Save** to jump to the dashboard page.
+After login, enter information for MegaWise.
+Save the information and jump to the dashboard page.

 ![fill-megawise-info](../assets/fill-megawise-info.png)